 I also use this plugin to create temporary and permanent redirects.

 For example if I move a particular post to another URL, I can use this plugin to create a 301 redirect from the old URL to the new one.

 I use Pricing Table to create pricing tables for some of the products and services I sell.

 I use this for example to give customers an easy way to compare the web hosting plans I sell on one of my sites.

 So, if you have various options for a product or service, you can use this plugin to highlight the features and show the different prices for each option.

-I use Q2W3 Fixed Widget to make some of the widgets I have added to my primary sidebar float / follow a reader when they scroll up and down a page or post on my blog.
+I use Q2W3 Fixed Widget for WordPress plugin to make some of the widgets I have added to my primary sidebar float / follow a reader when they scroll up and down a page or post on my blog.